 a.
 Two five gallons buckets are needed; bucket #2 is graduated to 5 gallons. b.
-With a 1/16-inch bit, drill a 1-inch by 1-inch mesh of holes. c.
+With a 1 /16-inch bit, drill a 1-inch by 1-inch mesh of holes in bucket #1. c.
 Fill the meshed bucket with 2.5 gallons of the sand. d.
-Fill bucket #2 with 5 gallons of DI water and rinse bucket #1. e.
-Finally, pour 1 gallon of deionized water and wait until the system drains completely. f.
-Collect 10ml of the residual rinsed water and measure the conductivity (the conductivity of the last rinse outflow should be <0.1 μS/cm).
+Fill bucket #2 with 5 gallons of DI or distilled water and pour water over the sand in bucket #1. e.
+Finally, pour 1 gallon of distilled water and wait until the system drains completely. f.
+Collect 10ml of the residual rinsed water and measure the conductivity (the conductivity of the last rinse outflow should be <0.1 mS/cm).